-Clothes that have been made for the purpose of exercise are very comfortable to wear around the house.
-But yoga pants and and cute gym sweaters should be saved for your personal training sessions.
+Clothes for exercise are very comfortable to wear around the house.
+But yoga pants and cute gym sweaters should be saved for your personal training sessions.
 Sure, you may be physically active during your day so you have the need to wear your workout gear on a commute or around the house, that’s fine.
 On your way to work you may break a little sweat and are slightly out of breath and you get to work feeling comfortable, refreshed and satisfied.
 At work, you may use a stability ball in place of a chair to perch on and walk on the treadmill during your conference calls.
 At home, you may do squats while waiting for the kettle to boil, dancing for cardio in the mirror or muscle toning exercises with heavy objects while doing housework.

 Purpose of Exercise Clothing: